New probe of magnetic fields in the prereionization epoch. I. Formalism: Interaction Between Hydrogen Atoms and 21-cm Radiation

-The Hamiltonian for the interaction between the atoms and EM radiation is\footnote{Compare Eq.(15.4-3) of Ref.~\cite{Wolf95}.
+Given the transition matrix element, the atom-radiation interaction Hamiltonian is\footnote{Compare Eq.(15.4-3) of Ref.~\cite{Wolf95}.
 Their interaction Hamiltonian is for a single plane wave mode of the radiation field, and is written in the interaction rather than the Heisenberg picture.}

-Here ``h.c." stands for Hermitian conjugation.
-The Hamiltonian uses the notation for the annihilation operator for a photon of the magnetic type, expanded upon in Appendix \ref{sec:sphwave}.
+Here ``h.c." stands for the Hermitian conjugate.
+The quantity $a_{1 m}^{(M)}(\omega)$ is an annihilation operator for a photon of the magnetic type, expanded upon in Appendix \ref{sec:sphwave}.

-From here onwards, we use a dot over a quantity to represent its rate of change with respect to coordinate time.
-Equation \eqref{eq:rhomn} enables us to write down the evolution of the triplet state sub-matrix $\rho_{m n}$ due to the interaction with the EM field.
+From here onwards, we use a dot over a quantity to represent its time evolution.
+Equation \eqref{eq:rhomn} enables us to write down the evolution of the triplet state submatrix $\rho_{m n}$ due to the interaction with the EM field.
 The underlying operator commutes with the matter Hamiltonian, so its evolution is solely due to the interaction $H_{\rm{hf},\gamma}$, specifically:

 Here ``c.c.s.'' stands for complex conjugation with a swap (i.e. swap $m_1 \leftrightarrow m_2$).

 The three-point functions of the atom and the radiation field represent transitions between the singlet and the triplet levels.
 Appendix \ref{sec:3ptfn} derives expressions for such three-point functions.
 Plugging in Eq.~\eqref{eq:3ptfna} gives the evolution equation